 At this age, children have already begun developing biases.
 In developmentally appropriate ways, it is important for us as educators to challenge narratives that are harmful and oppressive.
 If we remain neutral or fail to act, we will perpetuate the biases and white supremacist culture that dominates our larger society.
 We will start to disrupt this process by presenting counter narratives that provide more inclusive and compassionate perspectives of the world, and prompting students to think critically about history, issues of fairness, and the importance of diversity.

 It is equally important for Lichen Early Learning members to engage in this work as individuals.
-We will constantly critically reflect on our own biases, privileges, and cultural values, and how they show up in our teaching and business.
+We will critically reflect on our own biases, privileges, and cultural values, and how they show up in our teaching and business.
 This is a constant process of learning and unlearning and we must remain open to feedback from families, business partners, and the larger community as we are only at the beginning of this important work.

 Embracing Nature-based Learning Opportunities

-Lichen Early Learning provides a 100% outdoor program.
-We are excited about all of the unique opportunities for holistic, healthy child development that this dynamic, sensory-rich, and ever-changing learning environment has to offer.
+Lichen Early Learning is a 100% outdoor program.
+We are excited about all of the unique opportunities for holistic and healthy child development that this dynamic, sensory-rich, and ever-changing learning environment has to offer.
 Being outside provides freedom of expression unparalleled in indoor learning environments.
-All day, children can run, yell, leap, and endlessly explore and discover new things.
+All day children can run, yell, leap, and endlessly explore and discover new things.
 It provides so much fodder for curiosity and wonder, lending itself to inquiry-based learning approaches in which children get to pursue their questions and interests as they naturally arise.
 The outdoor environment also provides innumerable opportunities for loose parts play in the natural world.
 Imaginations and problem solving skills soar as children create and cooperatively play with sticks, logs, leaves, sand, mud, water, planks, and so much more.
 Some of the most magical moments during outdoor play occur through supported risk taking such as, balancing on logs, climbing trees, building with large sticks and planks, or using tools.
 Teachers support students by helping them develop their own risk assessment and management skills, thereby encouraging critical-thinking and self-efficacy.

 We are also excited about the unique learning opportunities the farm environment has to offer!
 Students will have first hand experiences with food systems and the life cycles of living things through daily farm explorations and participating in their own gardening ventures.